aackerman/talks/react-concepts/flux-concepts.md

 ## React Concepts

-Virtual DOM implemenation for effecient DOM manipulations
+Virtual DOM implemention for effecient DOM manipulations Initial render, apply operations to the DOM, on update, call render and return a description of what the DOM should look like, compare that to the Virtual DOM in memory and apply operations to get to a consistent state.

 declarative JSX vs imperative JS method calls

-It is important to know in which component to handle state.
-If there is a question, move state up the chain.

 Render React components on the server, truly reusing code on client and server